Accounting Schools in Wyoming

 The Wyoming Board of Certified Public Accountants uses the AICPA professional ethics course and exam to satisfy its ethics requirement for new CPA applicants.
 Candidates may order the required course materials through the AICPA website.

 Applicants who are ready to take the Uniform CPA Exam, which is a licensure requirement in all 50 states, should submit the Examination Application.
 Once approved to test, applicants will receive an Authorization to Test to schedule and take the exam through NASBA.
 All four sections of the exam must be passed within an 18-month rolling period.

 The last step to becoming a CPA in Wyoming is completing the Original Certificate Application.
 The application includes a verification of work experience section that must be signed by a supervising, licensed CPA.

-Note that new Wyoming licensees must complete a 4 hour regulatory and professional ethics course approved by the Board within six months of initial licensure.
+Licensed CPAs in Wyoming must complete 120 hours of continuing professional education each three-year period, which should include four credits of professional ethics.
 You can find additional information at the Wyoming Board of Certified Public Accountants website.